directus/directus/docs/cloud/glossary.md

 Standby Nodes are not required and you do not pay when Standby Nodes are disabled.
 For more pricing information, see [billing](#billing).

+### Load Balancing

+_Horizontal-scaling_ is the concept of using a greater number of Nodes to scale up.
+Load balancing refers to configured minimum number of Active Nodes your Project is running, and the instantaneous distribution of load across these servers.
+These are quite similar concepts, and in the context of Directus Cloud, they both simply refer to the number of Active Nodes.

 ### Auto-scaling

 Standby Nodes automatically activate and de-activate, scaling performance and power up and down based on traffic spikes and system capacity, providing on-demand horizontal scaling.
 Thus, this is referred to as auto-scaling.

-### Load Balancing and Horizontal Scaling

-_Horizontal-scaling_ is the concept of using a greater number of Nodes to scale up.
-Load balancing refers to configured minimum number of Active Nodes your Project is running, and the instantaneous distribution of load across these servers.
-These are quite similar concepts, and in the context of Directus Cloud, they both simply refer to the number of Active Nodes.

 :::tip Configure Load Balancing